pwoodhouse2000/todoist-capacities-sync/NOTION_SETUP.md

 # 🔄 Todoist → Notion Sync Setup Guide

+**Last Updated**: October 2025
+**Difficulty**: Beginner
+**Time Required**: 10-15 minutes

 ## 📋 Overview

-This service now syncs your Todoist tasks (with the `@capsync` label) to Notion databases!
-The migration from Capacities to Notion is complete.
+This service syncs your Todoist tasks (with the `capsync` label) to Notion databases automatically.
+This guide will walk you through the complete setup process with detailed instructions and common pitfalls to avoid.

 ## 🚀 Quick Setup (5 Steps)